chericito/mobohubb-docs/docs/SCHEDULE/schedule-templates.md

 <Image align="center" className="border" border={true} width="80% " src="https://files.readme.io/f9b5ed6abb7de3fac2508680e967d022067c57ad6b49868078a75df3fcd6a1d1-image.png" />

-That week is now stored as a template and will appear in the **Add New → New Shift from Template** dialog.
+That week is now stored as a template and will appear in the **Actions → Copy From Template** dialog.

 ***